 If you’re searching for new church leadership, it’s sometimes best to start within your church.
 Perhaps there’s an enthusiastic deacon who would like to expand their responsibilities.
 As an existing church member, they already understand and appreciate your church structure, message, mission, and goals.

 Developing a potential leader will take some time.
 They’ll need to learn what church leadership entails and how their daily responsibilities will change.
-But with some training and guidance, the right leaders can help your church grow.
+But with some training and guidance, and opportunities to practice leadership skills (perhaps by taking on management of a church project once in a while) the right leaders can help your church grow.

 Growing With Your Community